JIMMIE DEAL

 During World War I Jimmie's family moved to Muscle Shoals, Alabama, where Albert took some kind of war related work.

 Jimmie's family loved music.
 Albert played guitar.
+Albert Jr. played piano.
 They all sang in their Lutheran choir.
 At a young age Jimmie was given violin lessons and taught how to read music.
 Jimmie was recognized at a young age as having a gift for the violin.
-His teachers told him he could be a virtuoso.
+His teachers told him he was a virtuoso.

 Jimmie made good money working for his father and playing music up and down the "music road," Highway 61, which runs from New Orleans to Memphis, to St. Louis, to Chicago.
 In the Summer of 1937, when Jimmie was 23 years old, Deal Flooring Company needed a secretary to type correspondence and bills.
 Jimmie called Draughon’s Business College and asked for a typist.
 On a Saturday Jimmie drove downtown and picked up Elizabeth Margaret Abraham.
 Back at the office it became evident that Elizabeth was just learning how to type.
 She went through ten pages of expensive stationery to complete each letter.
 And she was distracted by good looking Jimmie.
 Jimmie thought she was Jewish and tried to fix her up with a Jewish buddy.
 The buddy talked with Elizabeth and found out she was Lebanese.
 He told Jimmie, "She's all yours."
 Jimmie and Elizabeth met the next Saturday but dispensed with the whole idea of typing letters.
 Thereafter they dated daily.
 Within a month they were married.

 After his one year waiting period passed, Jimmie started playing with bands.
+He wrote songs and sang them.
 However, he was put off by his fellow musicians' drinking and marijuana smoking.
 They all wanted him to join in and get high.
-He observed that their playing "went to pot" when they were stoned along with their sense of rhythm.
+Jimmie observed that their playing "went to pot" when they were stoned along with their sense of rhythm.
 He felt that at least the drummer should stay "straight."
 And there were the groupie girls who were constantly trying to seduce him.
 He decided that music "was no life for a married man."
-He quit.
+He turned his back on the music business.

 As the war was ending Jimmie and Elizabeth returned to Memphis and then to Blytheville.
 Elizabeth's father Chadad Abraham set them up in the saloon business down on Railroad Street just south of Ash.
 Chadad set up three saloons, all in a row, one for himself, one for Jimmie and Elizabeth, and one for Lonnie and Marie Manning.
 Marie was Elizabeth's younger sister.
 All three saloons did a land office business.
 These beer joints hosted blacks and whites, but they were divided into a white and a black side, which was divided by a U-shaped bar between the two.